 - a.
 KURTA FACTORS: As directed by the 2017 memo signed by A.M.
 Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: The applicant was diagnosed in-service with Anxiety Disorder NOS and GAD due to psychosocial stressors.
-There was also FAP involvement, but unclear.
-Post-service, he is service connected for Major Depressive Disorder (MDD). - (2) Did the condition exist or experience occur during military service?
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially mitigating diagnoses: The applicant was diagnosed with Other Reactions to Severe Stress after a July 2021 head-on collision from a drunk driver.
+She is 50% service connected for MDD but holds a PTSD diagnosis.

+- (2) Did the condition exist, or experience occur during military service?
 Yes.
-The applicant was diagnosed in-service with Anxiety Disorder NOS and GAD due to psychosocial stressors.
-There was also FAP involvement, but unclear. - (3) Does the condition or experience actually excuse or mitigate the discharge?
-No. The Board's Medical Advisor determined that the medical conditions do not mitigate.
-The Board's Medical Advisor applied liberal consideration and opined that the applicant's in-service and post-service diagnoses are secondary to psychosocial stressors not including the COVID vaccination.
-Documentation does not indicate or suggest the diagnoses contributed to the vaccine refusal or leaving service.
-Accordingly, there are no liberal consideration issues with the case.
-However, do recommend retaining the RE code due to a service connected condition requiring a waiver. - (4) Does the condition or experience outweigh the discharge?
-No. Based on liberally considering all the evidence before the Board, the ADRB determined that the condition did not outweigh the basis of separation. - b.
-Prior Decisions Cited: None - c.
-Response to Contention(s): None - d.
-The Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
-The Board specifically referenced paragraph 5 which directs the removal of any negative documentation, GOMOR, EVALs, Flags and Bars, referencing failure to comply with a lawful order.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service, with a corresponding separation code to KBK.
-The reentry eligibility (RE) code will not change.
+The applicant was diagnosed with Other Reactions to Severe Stress after a July 2021 head-on collision from a drunk driver. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+Yes.
+The Board's Medical Advisor applied liberal consideration and opined that while she has not specifically tied her trauma and related symptoms to exiting service, it is possible her desire to avoid driving contributed to her decision to leave service; without mandatory reporting and work attendance, she could minimize anxiety by controlling when and how much she drove.
+Accordingly, an upgrade is supported but recommend retaining the re-entry code due to having a condition requiring a waiver. - (4) Does the condition or experience outweigh the discharge?
+Yes.
+Based on liberally considering all the evidence before the board, the ADRB determined that the applicant PTSD and MDD condition outweighed the basis of separation. - b.
+The board determined discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission", the applicant's length of service and BH mitigation (PTSD, MDD) mitigating the misconduct.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to honorable and changed the separation authority to AR 635-200, Chapter 15, and the narrative reason for separation to Secretarial Authority, with a corresponding separation code to JFF.
+The reentry eligibility (RE) code will not change due to the applicant's service-limiting BH diagnosis.

-e.
+c.
 Rationale for Decision:

-(1) The Board considered the applicant's statements, record of service, nature of misconduct, and the reason for separation- Applicant failed a lawful order to receive the COVID-19 vaccine for personal reasons. the Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
-The Board also found sufficient evidence of in-service mitigating factors of (Length, Quality).
-Based on a preponderance of evidence, the Board determined that the reason for the applicant's separation and the character of service the applicant received upon separation were inequitable.
-The applicant didn't have any additional misconduct.
-The Board determined that an upgrade to character of service and reason was warranted but retain the RE code due to the applicant's service connected BH condition.

-- (2) The Board voted to change the applicant's narrative reason for separation to Completion of required Active Service with a corresponding separation code of KBK, as the reason the applicant was discharged was inequitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+- (1) The board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission, the applicant's statements, record of service, nature of misconduct, and the reason for separation Applicant failed a lawful order to receive the COVID-19 vaccine for personal reasons.
+The board also found sufficient evidence of in-service mitigating factors of (Length), and BH mitigation (PTSD, MDD) of the misconduct.
+Based on a preponderance of evidence, the board determined that the reason for the applicant's separation and the character of service the applicant received upon separation were inequitable.
+The applicant had no prior misconduct and COVID -19 vaccination refusal was the sole reason for separation.
+The board determined that an upgrade was warranted but due to service-limiting behavioral health conditions no change to the RE Code. - (2) The board voted to change the reason for discharge to Secretarial Authority under the same pretexts, thus the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is JFF. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.